 What Marks of Excellence Actually Measure

-The common myth is “MoE uses your last 100 games.”
-Not quite.
-The game updates a single Exponential Weighted Moving Average (EWMA) after every battle with a constant weight equivalent to k = 2/101
+The common myth is βMoE uses your last 100 games.β Not quite.
+The game updates a single Exponential Weighted Moving Average (EWMA) after every battle with a constant weight equivalent to k = 2/101.
+The update is:

 Comparison that matters to you: EWMA punishes a zero-damage loss more than it rewards a one-off monster game.
 Why?
 Because the EMA gravitates toward your sustained output.
 On NA, where the population is smaller than EU, performance swings can be a bit softer; timing a grind when baselines dip (late night, early morning) smooths the climb without changing playstyle.